Additive functionals of Harmonic samples: the conditioned Dickman regime

+for every prime $p$ and every $\ell\geq 0$.
 This paper is devoted to the study of the behavior of additive functions evaluated at random integers drawn from a {harmonic distribution}.
-More precisely, let $H_n$ be a random variable taking values in the set $[n]$ as the integer interval from one to $n$, with probabilities
+More precisely, let $H_n$ be a random variable taking values in $[n]:=\{1,\ldots,n\}$, with probabilities

-with $L_{n}$ adjusted so that the right-hand side defines a probability measure.
-Our main contribution consists of exhibiting a family of functions $\varphi$, for which the distribution of $\varphi(H_{n})$ converges weakly towards a power of a Dickman distribution, conditioned on taking small values.
+where $L_n=\sum_{k=1}^n k^{-1}$.
+Our main contribution consists of exhibiting a family of completely additive functions $\varphi$ for which suitable normalizations of $\varphi(H_n)$ converge weakly to conditional Dickman-type Poisson integral limits.
 This type of limiting behavior connects with a classical and well-developed line of work on the probabilistic structure of additive functions and their limiting distributions.
 Before stating our main theorems precisely, it is therefore natural to situate our contribution within the broader context of probabilistic number theory.\\

 We begin by recalling the classical framework from which this line of results originates.
 Our starting point is the celebrated Erd\"os-Kac theorem \cite{ErdosKac1940}, which describes the statistical behavior of the prime factor counting function under uniform sampling from $[n]$.
 More precisely, let $\mathcal{P}$ denote the set of prime numbers and let $\mathcal{P}_n$ be defined as those elements in $\mathcal{P}$ bounded by $n$.
 The Erd\"os-Kac theorem studies the additive function